felicitia/FrUITeR/index.md

     <img src="figs/jupyter.png" >

 4. Go to `fidelity_evaluator_example.ipynb` and run it by clicking the 'Run' button as shown below.
 It will output `craftdroid_fidelity.csv` in the `output/` folder located in the home page (as indicated in the screenshot above).
 The output files can be downloaded to your local machine (download option is under the 'File' menu).
 You can compare your output with our example [craftdroid_fidelity.csv](https://github.com/felicitia/TestAnalyzer/blob/master/output/craftdroid_fidelity.csv) to check the correctness.
+Note that the order of the rows may be different depending on your local machine.

     <img src="figs/jupyter_run.png" >

 5. Similar to step 4, go to `utility_evaluator_example.ipynb` and run it by clicking the 'Run' button.
 It will output `craftdroid_utility.csv` in the `output/` folder located in the home page.
 You can compare your output with our example [craftdroid_utility.csv](https://github.com/felicitia/TestAnalyzer/blob/master/output/craftdroid_utility.csv) to check the correctness.
+Note that the order of the rows may be different depending on your local machine.

 **If your `craftdroid_fidelity.csv` and `craftdroid_utility.csv` look the same as ours, congratulations!
 You have successfully run FrUITeR's Fidelity Evaluator and Utility Evaluator!
 You can now proceed to fully reproduce the results of all the test reuse cases from the 20 subject apps following the instructions below.**